epogrebnyak/linprog/README.md

 The problems are kept quite simple and toy size (7 days of planning, 1-2 goods).
 They reveal the logic of formulation of storage time limit, sequential production and order selection.

-Why this can useful - detecting what we capture in the model and what not with respect to real production.
+Why this can useful?
+Model vs real world: detecting what we capture in the model and what not with respect to real production.

 <a name="task1"></a>